 Mais surtout, il faut prendre en compte le risque de non investissement.
 Technology and tools that will shape the future of how we travel.
 NB: This is a guest article by Brian Beard, executive technology consultant and solutions manager at Amadeus.

 Succeeding as a technologist in the industry demands keeping up with the “new things”, evolving social trends and where they intersect with the business models for planes, trains and automobiles.
 And cruise liners.
 And hotels.
 The best part?
+People ask all the time: “What’s next?”
+While I don’t foresee in the next decade a new Starship Enterprise-type app capable of beaming an iPhone user anywhere on the planet, there are some significant tech “power tools” poised to profoundly change the travel experience and the businesses that create it.
+Automatic transit Travel and travelers will always confront security.
+Facial recognition software, capable of continuous scanning of crowd flows, can automatically check you in and allow you to proceed to the gate – even board your Dreamliner – without ever having to show an ID to an agent.
 The Next, Next Thing.
 Computers have been getting steadily “better” — faster, smaller, cheaper — for sixty years.

 But they get “smarter” — more capable and more broadly useful — in discrete leaps, the biggest of which don’t happen very often.
 We’re overdue for our next big leap.
 Working with computers is intoxicating.
 The price/performance curve is always moving to the right.
 Every year one can do more: Design new user experiences, write new kinds of programs, and develop new hardware.
 This is what’s involved when building the “next thing.”
 The fundamental driver of progress in computers is that the number of transistors that can be packed into a given-sized integrated circuit keeps rising.
 How to Fix Location-Based People Discovery.
 Philip Cortes is co-founder of people discovery startup Meeteor.